 - “take off” the hours to do the job, or

-Using the first method, the estimators are trying to come up with how many hours will take to do the job, say a square metre of formwork or a square metre of brickwork and then to multiple it by the number of square metres.
+Using the first method, the estimators are trying to come up with how many hours it will take to do the job, say a square metre of formwork or a square metre of brickwork, and then to multiply it by the number of square metres.

 The second method, asks what team are we going to need on this job, and for what duration, times the hours, times the rate.

 They both work – they are just different philosophical approaches to coming up with the cost.